Highwire: Global Component System Overhaul

 • Figma and code must match.
 Keeping design and dev aligned reduces bugs, questions, and wasted effort.

-• Thin overrides > heavy theming.
-Tailwind let us stay flexible without creating another rigid system.
+• Thin overrides over heavy theming.
+Tailwind let us stay flexible without creating another rigid system to maintain.

 TL;DR

-“I led a full revamp of Highwire’s component styling system — removing 4,000+ lines of legacy CSS, aligning design and dev in Figma and Storybook, and enabling faster, more consistent frontend work across our Angular platform.”
+"I led a full revamp of Highwire's component styling system, removing 5,000+ lines of legacy CSS, migrating 80% of the codebase to Tailwind, aligning design and dev in Figma and Storybook, and enabling faster, more consistent frontend work across our Angular platform."